 Research is critical to finding solutions to these global challenges, yet over time an institutionalised separation has grown between academia and the "real world": career paths tend not to overlap between the two worlds, deep specialisms tend not to allow easy integration with different knowledge domains, and there are important ethical factors that need to be considered, particularly when there is commercial or other benefit. |

-We explore this challenging, complex area.
-We work closely with leading academics, funders and forward-thinking industry partners, all of whom are interested in and passionate about addressing these global challenges.
+We explore this challenging, complex area by working closely with leading academics, funders and forward-thinking industry partners, all of whom are interested in and passionate about addressing these global challenges.
 We conceptualise research bids with lead academics, bring teams together and co-coordinate projects and their disciplinary integration, constantly reorienting towards real world impact.

 |